ygina/curl/sidecurl/README.md

 Caveats with current implementation:

-* `tcpsidecurl` won't start doing anything (including the underlying curl work) until it makes a TCP connection on the sidecar socket.
+* `tcpsidecurl` won't start doing anything (including the underlying curl work) until it makes a TCP connection on the sidekick socket.
-* If the sidecar socket disconnects, `tcpsidecurl` will spin trying to read from it.
+* If the sidekick socket disconnects, `tcpsidecurl` will spin trying to read from it.